nstilt1/software-licensor-client-side-library/README.md

 The static Rust library currently seems to work when called from C++.
 The JUCE code also seems to work on Windows.
 I have not tried building it on MacOS yet.

+## Compatibility

+The main issue with compatibility arises when dealing with where the license file is stored.
+For some operating systems, you might need to adjust the installer to grant the application read/write permissions on a specific directory.
+In some operating systems, the path maybe should include `com.companyName.package` or something similar for a directory name in these paths, rather than just calling the directory `CompanyName`.

+Below, there are some general notes about our compatibility with different operating systems.

+### Windows ✅

+This library is compatible with Windows.
+When saving license files, the default location is a system-wide location at `C:\ProgramData\[company name]\license.bin`.
+If you get an `IOError` when your application is trying to read and write from here, then you will need to either update the permissions of the application, or change the path in the code.
+This path is set in `file_io.rs` in `get_license_file_path()`.

+### MacOS ✅

+This library is compatible with MacOS.
+It will try to write to the system-wide location at `/Library/Application Support/[company name]/license.bin`.
+If the app is lacking permissions, it will write to a user-specific location at `~/Library/Application Support/[company name]/license.bin`

+### Linux ✅

+This library is compatible with Linux.
+It will try to write to a user-specific location at `$HOME/.local/share/[company name]/license.bin`.
+It could be modified to try to write to a system-wide location, but the program would need permissions to read/write from/to that location.

+### Android ❌

+This library is probably not compatible with Android.
+Right now, there is an attempt to write the license file to `/data/data/[company name]/files/license.bin`, but your application will probably need permissions to write there, and I'm not sure what a better directory will be, as I am not an Android developer.
+The directory name might need to be a package name rather than just a company name.

+### iOS ❌

+There is no compatibility with iOS at the moment.
+It seems that in order to save a license file, the path might need to be passed in to Rust... again, I am not an iOS developer.

 # Building

+## Building the Rust static library

 The Rust static library can be built with